Collections Beyond Middlebury

-HENRY SHELDON MUSEUM OF VERMONT HISTORY (Middlebury, VT)
+HENRY SHELDON MUSEUM (Middlebury, VT)

 The Stewart-Swift Research Center archives of the Henry Sheldon Museum rank among the top research collections in the state of Vermont.
 The Stewart-Swift Research Center opened in 1972 to house and provide access to two centuries of extraordinarily rich primary source materials documenting Addison County history, most of which was collected by Henry Sheldon before his death in 1907.